apache/spark/docs/configuration.md

   <td>64m</td>
   <td>
     Maximum allowable size of Kryo serialization buffer.
-This must be larger than any object you attempt to serialize.
+This must be larger than any object you attempt to serialize and must be less than 2048m.
     Increase this if you get a "buffer limit exceeded" exception inside Kryo.
   </td>
 </tr>
 <tr>